aakers24/AdventOfCyber2023/notes.md

     * We then cracked the password hash using a list found on the target machine and used these credentials to log onto the target machine and exfiltrate the flag!

 ---

+## Day 24 - Mobile Analysis

+* The beginning of the task is a review of some digital forensics procedures.

+* One topic covered is acquisition of forensic images and includes -

+    * Static Acquisition - Bit-for-bit copy image of disk taken from a device that is powered off.

+        * After removing the storage drive from the device, plug it in to a write-blocker(which gets plugged into the analyst's machine) and then use a forensic imaging tool to make an image and save it to another storage drive.

+    * Live Acquisition - Bit-for-bit copy image of disk taken from a device that is powered on.

+        * Without turning off the device's power, run a program that will make a forensic image-- including volatile memory dumps-- and save it to another storage drive.

+    * Logical Acquisition - Particular files is copied.

+    * Sparse Acquisition - Unallocated data fragments are copied.
+This technique is targetting deleted data and usually used alongside other methods.

+* Full-Disk Encryption means that all data stored on the device/drive is encrypted.
+New data is encrypted before being saved, and decrypted when accessed.

+* Smartphones are full-disk encrypted by default and require the key/password to boot.
+However, this typically doesn't apply to removable media by default.
+These protections mean that the password/key is usually required for decryption.

+* In digital forensics, the use of Faraday Bags/Cages is important for wireless devices.
+This is because it removes the ability for remote access which prevents things like remotely wiping or corrupting the device as a means of counterintelligence.

+* In the task, the suspect reused a password on his phone that we had previously discovered.
+This resolves a massive obstacle in the process.
+If you aren't given the password, you would have to rely on wordlist bruteforcing, the absolutely abysmally, impossibly low chance of pure bruteforcing, or being nation-state actor that totally doesn't have a backdoor built in or the ability to get the device provider to give access to a backdoor they totally don't have built in(this may be a little tin-foil conspiracy, but you never know and I wouldn't be suprised-- there's some precedent).

+* `Android Debug Bridge (adb)` is a tool that can be used to create a backup image.
+Because it may not have access to all applications, this isn't a complete and robust solution.
+It would need to be used with a root exploit or some other tool/vector to get a complete image.

+* In the task `Autopsy` is used to analyze the image gained through the aforementioned means.

+---